reedes/vim-quotable/README.markdown

 ## International support

-Many international keyboards feature keys to allow you to input the desired typographic quote directly.
+Many international keyboards feature keys to allow you to input typographic quote characters directly.
 In such cases, you won’t need to change the behavior of the straight quote keys.

 But if you do, a standard convention is used by default: